-When it comes to accounting and inventory, there are many things to be aware of in order to ensure that you are doing everything the right way when it comes to your retail business.
+When it comes to accounting and inventory, there are many things to be aware of to ensure that you are doing everything the right way when it comes to your retail business.

-An accountant can certainly help you with this, but it helps to learn a little bit about how it works so you are familiar with the process come tax time and to analyze the performance of your business.
+An accountant can certainly help you with this, but it helps to learn a little bit about how it works, so you are familiar with the process come tax time and analyze your business’s performance through financial statements.

-Inventory is basically anything a company buys with the intention of selling to a customer.
+Inventory is basically anything that involves manufacturing, or a company buys with the intention of selling to a customer.
 Think about Amazon’s huge warehouse of products.
 That is their inventory, all of which they intend to sell to their customers.

 Over time a company should figure out the ideal amount of inventory to have on hand.
-If it’s too high, that means product isn’t being sold and it might add to a company’s expenses to keep it on hand for an extended period of time.
+If it’s too high, that means the product isn’t being sold, and it might add to a company’s expenses to keep it on hand for an extended period of time.

 If inventory is too low, the company might not be able to meet consumer demand and potentially miss additional income opportunities.

-Let’s take an auto shop for example.
-If the company buys a tire for $100, and it costs $10 for it to be trucked over to the auto shop, they would list that tire on their inventory sheet at $110.
+Let’s take an auto shop, for example.
+If the company buys a tire for $100 and costs $10 for it to be trucked over to the auto shop, they would list that tire on their inventory sheet at $110.

-That tire remains as inventory until it is sold to a customer, at which point it is no longer considered inventory and moves to the Cost of Goods Sold section.
+That tire remains as an inventory item until it is sold to a customer, at which point it is no longer considered inventory and moves to the Cost of Goods Sold section.